angarsky/diveintopython/learn/classes/static_class.md

 ## Use Static Classes in Python

 Static classes in Python are classes that are used to group functions that cannot be classified under existing classes.
 These classes do not require an instance of the class to be created in order to be accessed.
 Instead, static methods can be called directly from the class itself.
-Here are some of the top benefits of using static classes in Python:
+Here are some of the top benefits of using static classes:

 1. **Namespace organization** - Static classes can be used to organize functions that do not fit well under any existing class.
 This helps in maintaining a clean and organized code structure.